gregberge/svgr/README.md

 have components instead of SVG files.
 Wrapped in a React component, your SVG is inlined in the page and you can style it using CSS.

-There is a lot of similar projects but I wanted something solid and configurable.
+There is a lot of similar projects but I wanted something more solid and configurable.
-This project is based on [h2x](https://github.com/smooth-code/h2x), a powerful and configurable HTML transpiler.
-It uses AST power (like [Babel](https://github.com/babel/babel/)) that gives a lot of power.
+SVGR is based on [h2x](https://github.com/smooth-code/h2x), a powerful and configurable HTML transpiler.
+It uses AST (like [Babel](https://github.com/babel/babel/)) that gives a lot of power.

 ## Command line usage